 Working with nClouds to migrate our infrastructure from Heroku to AWS we’ve achieved improved uptime, faster performance, and a more secure environment.
 And the increased control provided by our new environment is enabling us to innovate faster.”

 Imagine that your successful, award-winning fintech has reached an inflection point where continued growth and user satisfaction require a fundamental shift to improve scalability and uptime and enable faster innovation.
-LendingHome determined that they hit this point in late 2017.
+LendingHome recognized they had hit this point.

-Key to the success of the brand is the platform’s user experience -- for both customers and internal users.
-In fact, LendingHome is its own biggest user since they created their own mortgage origination system in 2016.
+Key to the success of the brand is the platform’s user experience — for both customers and internal users.
+In fact, LendingHome is its own biggest user since they created their own mortgage origination system.
 If the software doesn’t work, their analysts can’t work.

-In 2017, LendingHome engaged with nClouds, an AWS Authorized Well-Architected Partner, to perform an AWS Well-Architected Review based on a set of architectural best practices for reviewing critical workloads running on Amazon Web Services (AWS).
+LendingHome engaged with nClouds, an AWS Well-Architected Partner and Premier Consulting Partner in the AWS Partner Network, to perform an AWS Well-Architected Review based on a set of architectural best practices for reviewing critical workloads running on Amazon Web Services (AWS).

 nClouds proposed remediation and worked with LendingHome to develop a proof-of-concept to demonstrate the potential improvements.
 Then they collaborated on a rapid path to deliver into production.

-LendingHome worked with nClouds, a Premier Consulting Partner of the AWS Partner Network (APN), to migrate their workloads from Heroku to AWS.
+LendingHome worked with nClouds to migrate their workloads from Heroku to AWS.
 Instead of using a lift-and-shift cloud migration approach, they used a containerization and DevOps approach.
 The first step was creating the support infrastructure.

 Donovan emphasizes, “It’s really important to think about how you’re going to layer your infrastructure.
 At the beginning, I highly recommend you do … a comprehensive IP plan … for your entire corporate and production side.”